ADM228/SNES-FM/README.md

 ## Building

-This project is made and compiled with the [asar](https://github.com/rpghacker/asar) SNES compiler.
+This project is made and compiled with the [asar](https://github.com/rpghacker/asar) SNES compiler, specifically version 1.90.
 On Linux you build it with `make`, and there is no separate process for building on Windows, so just use e.g. [winmake](https://gnuwin32.sourceforge.net/packages/make.htm) to build it with the same makefile.
 If you want use other compilers in your project, you're sorta in luck as asar (somehow) can build a binary file of just SNES-FM (in N-SPC format).
 To do that, call `make SNESFM`, and you will end up with an `SNESFM.bin` file in the `bin` directory.

 ## Usage in your projects